jbertovic/tdameritradeclient/Readme.md

 ## Setup

 You will need to determine a way to supply a method of authorization to the client.
+The client is simple and will only take a valid token to perform the requests.
+The client will not automatically manage the token refresh.
+See `auth` module below.

 You can implement the client in one of 3 ways:
 1) Supply valid ***token*** that will be used in the request as `Bearer <token>`